Election deniers are losing critical state-level races

 Arizona was one of the main stages of Mr Trump’s effort to overturn the 2020 election.
 Two years on from that night, the state has remained at the centre of bogus election conspiracy theories and harassment aimed at voters and polls workers.

-Katie Hobbs, the Democratic candidate for Arizona governor, has maintained a slim lead over far-right candidate Kari Lake, while Adrian Fontes is leading Mark Finchem, a member of the far-right militia group the Oath Keepers who rallied in Washington DC before the Capitol attack.
+Katie Hobbs, the Democratic candidate for Arizona governor, has maintained a slim lead over far-right candidate Kari Lake.

+Adrian Fontes has defeated Mark Finchem, a member of the far-right militia group the Oath Keepers who rallied in Washington DC before the Capitol attack.

-In Nevada, the race between Republican candidate Jim Marchant and Cisco Aguilar for secretary of state is still too early to call.
-Mr Marchant has pledged to eliminate the use of electronic voting machines, voting by mail and all early voting, using only a “traceable paper-ballot-only” system that would likely throw elections into chaos.
+In Nevada, Cisco Aguilar defeated Republican candidate Jim Marchant for secretary of state.
+Mr Marchant pledged to eliminate the use of electronic voting machines, voting by mail and all early voting, using only a “traceable paper-ballot-only” system that would likely throw elections into chaos.

 He also leads the America First Secretary of State Coalition, which promoted conspiracy theorists in races for key election oversight positions.

+All of the figures with a QAnon-adjacent activist coalition of secretary of state candidates seeking to subvert American elections – including Mr Marchant, Ms Finchem and Ms Karamo – have been defeated.

-But Democratic candidates in other battleground states that were challenged by Mr Trump and his allies in 2020 elections have won critical state-level races.
+Democratic candidates in other battleground states that were challenged by Mr Trump and his allies in 2020 elections have also won critical state-level races.

 Michigan Governor Gretchen Whitmer won re-election, defeating GOP candidate Tudor Dixon.
-Secretary of State Jocelyn Benson also defeated election denier Kristina Karamo, who had filed a last-ditch lawsuit ahead of Election Day to try and disqualify thousands of voters in majority-Black, Democratic-leadning Detroit.
+Secretary of State Jocelyn Benson also defeated election denier Kristina Karamo, who had filed a last-ditch lawsuit ahead of Election Day to try and disqualify thousands of voters in majority-Black, Democratic-leaning Detroit.

 Democrats also took control of the state legislature, including majority control of the state Senate for the first time in nearly 40 years.